Kirby Underdale

 Sir Francis Lindley Wood of Garrowby Hall and Hickleton Hall was lord of the manor and owner of most parish land, and provided a schoolmaster to teach poor parish children at Uncleby, a further parish hamlet 1 mi north of Kirby.
 1 mi farther to the north was the parish hamlet of Hanging Grimston, and 1 mi southeast, that of Painsthorpe, where Rear-Admiral Charles Richardson lived.
 The population by 1840 was 293, with parish occupations that included twenty-one farmers, two wheelwrights, two shopkeepers, a tailor, a woodman, and a gamekeeper.
 Further residents were a schoolmaster and schoolmistress, a parish clerk, a yeoman, and the parish incumbent at the rectory.

+In 1868 a tumulus on the Uncleby Wold revealed two barrows, one British (70 feet) and one Anglo-Saxon (94 feet) the former inside the latter.
+70 Anglo-Saxon skeletons were found among numerous relics from the two cultures.